abaidullahhu-boop/postiz-app/README.md

 Kuku Social is licensed under the [GNU Affero General Public License v3.0 (AGPL-3.0)](LICENSE).

+## Credits

-**Credits**: This project builds upon foundational work originally created by the Postiz team.
+This project builds upon foundational work originally created by the Postiz team.
 We extend our gratitude for their open-source contribution to the community.